jump85/HybridAIQuantum-Challenge/README.md

 Selected participants will receive credits for Scaleway GPU simulators to develop extended solutions in Phase 2.

 ### Phase 2

-Qualified participants will develop and submit enhanced solutions using the quantum kernel logic.
+Qualified participants will further develop and submit enhanced solutions.

 ## How to Participate